April 8, 2021. UPDATE

 In order to protect our community, we advise you to self-quarantine until you have been cleared by your primary care physician or the Sonoma County Department of Health Services.

-3. What if I shows symptoms of respiratory infection but don’t suspect any contact with coronavirus?
+3. What if I show symptoms of respiratory infection but don’t suspect any contact with coronavirus?

 Stay home until you have been free of a fever for 24 hours and contact your primary care physician or the Student Health Center.

-4. What personal prevention efforts does the district encourage?
+5. What other personal prevention efforts does the district encourage?

 You can find a full list of prevention recommendations at the Student Health Services page